Daniel-Simoes/WebSocket-Chat/README.md

 ## 1️⃣ Setting the Backend

-Open a terminal on the repository and look for backend's folder and install the dependencies:
+Open the terminal on the repository, look for the backend's folder then, install the dependencies:

 ```bash
 yarn install
 ```

-After finish the dependencie's instalation, run the backend:
+After finishing the dependancies’ installation, run the backend:

 ```bash
 yarn dev